 12. Facial wash.
 Massage a dollop into face and neck.
 Run a washcloth under hot water and place it over your face gently removing oil, and let skin air dry.

 13. Facial Scrub.
-Mix equal parts oil with oatmeal and a dash of cinnamon for a quick, gentle scrub.
+Mix equal parts oil with oatmeal and a drop of your favorite essential oil for a quick, gentle scrub.

 14. Facial moisturizer.
 Apply a dollop to cleansed skin.